stuie382/Tournament-Database/README-0.1.txt

 The README.txt is what you are currently reading (before clicking anything else, as you are a sensible person).

+Do not move the files from this folder - they expect each other to exist within the same directory, if you move either or both of them, it probably won't work.

 As this is an alpha release, expect that things will be broken/unimplemented/not work properly.

 This is expected.